This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 If you are changing fields, it’s best to find industries that are growing despite the coronavirus crisis.
 For example, some companies are meeting the increased demand for remote work.
 Zoom, a popular videoconferencing service, grew overnight demonstrating an increased need for security and support that skyrocketed their overall userbase to over 200 million in March.

 When considering changing your industry, location is also important.
 Forbes recently ranked the 10 best U.S. cities that are poised to grow following the coronavirus recovery, as well as the 10 worst.
 Those on the “worst” list have the most challenges for economic growth, such as New York City, thanks to the health risks of a dense population.
-If you live in one of those struggling areas and are willing to relocate, moving to a new city may broaden your career opportunities.
+If you live in one of those struggling areas and are willing to relocate, may broaden your career opportunities.

 Some companies are also transitioning positions to “work from home” settings for longer periods of time — or even permanently!
 Due to this, this is an ideal time to seek employment at that dream company that you thought was too far away to be an option or at least look into their remote-working options.
 With that said, be sure to still intentionally seek companies that have experience working with remote employees for a smoother all-around transition.